 Skip to content

 Long-running tasks in CRAFT Studio run as background jobs so the UI stays responsive.
-Jobs are channel-scoped and — except for a handful of always-on tasks like TTS and resource downloads — premium-only.
+Jobs are channel-scoped — TTS and resource downloads run on every plan; the orchestrated AI pipelines unlock on paid plans.

 Opening the Jobs panel